 Heavy Metal Therapy

-Although not technically therapy, Heavy Metal Therapy team offer resources for heavy metal fans out there to help manage their mental wellbeing.
+Although not technically therapy, Heavy Metal Therapy team offers resources for heavy metal fans out there to help manage their mental wellbeing.
 What’s great about this team is that they’ve created playlists for a whole host of mental health, wellbeing, and emotional states you might like to listen to to better manage it all.
 To check out their playlists, click here.
 If you feel like you need some videos to go with that playlist, then check out their YouTube playlists here.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of trying out metal and Goth wellness alternatives or recommend any places that offer them in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,